This webpage is a user's guide for CONDOR ``COnstrained, Non-linear, Direct,

 <varNames> X_01 X_02 </varNames>

-of the search space.
-Let's define The objectiveFunction tag describes the objective function.
+The objectiveFunction tag describes the objective function.
 Usually,

 each evaluation of the objective function is performed by an external executable.